-32 Reasoned Justification Paragraph 4.12.2 (to be renumbered 4.12.4) "4.12.42 development needs within the B1 (business) light industrial, offices and research and development uses, B2 (general industrial) and B8 (storage and distribution) use classes during the Plan period" To provide clarity as Class B1 uses are now subsumed into the new Class E. 33 Table 4.2 'Employment Type' Column " B1 (a) Office" " B1 (b) Research and d D evelopment" " B1 (c) Light Industry" For clarity, as Class B1 uses are now subsumed into the new Class E. 33 Reasoned Justification Paragraph 4.12.7 (to be renumbered 4.12.9) "4.12.97 Based on the OAN identified in the ELNS Addendum Report up to 2037, the OAN requirement for 2012-20375 has been calculated as a minimum of 227.4 239ha as shown in Table 4.3.
-This figure has been calculated by projecting forward the historic 5.8ha per annum growth scenario for the 1997-2012 period (referred to in the ELNS Addendum Report) from the base date of 2012 to the end date of the Plan (20375), and then adding a 5 year buffer to the baseline OAN (to ensure adequate choice and flexibility) and the recommended allowance for SuperPort and Parkside SRFI of 65ha from the ELNS Addendum Report." period by two years from 2035 to 2037.
-33 Table 4.3 Update Table 4.3 in the Plan as follows: Table 4.3 Objectively Assessed Need for new employment land 2012-20375 To reflect the extension of the Plan period by two years from 2035 to 2037.
+4.12.3 It is anticipated that the English Cities Fund Regeneration Partnership and the Council's successful Town Deal funding bid will also assist in the post COVID-19 economic recovery."
+"4.12.42 The provision of new well-located" Reasoned Justification Paragraph 4.12.2 (to Subsequent re-numbering of Reasoned Justification paragraphs required.
+"4.12.42 development needs within the B1 (business) light industrial, offices and research and development uses, B2 (general industrial) and B8 (storage and distribution) use classes during the Plan period" " B1 (a) Office" " B1 (b) Research and d D evelopment" " B1 (c) Light Industry" Paragraph 4.12.7 (to be renumbered 4.12.9) "4.12.97 Based on the OAN identified in the ELNS Addendum Report up to 2037, the OAN requirement for 2012-20375 has been calculated as a minimum of 227.4 239ha as shown in Table 4.3.
+This figure has been calculated by projecting forward the historic 5.8ha per annum growth scenario for the 1997-2012 period (referred to in the ELNS Addendum Report) from the base date of 2012 to the end date of the Plan (20375), and then adding a 5 year buffer to the baseline OAN (to ensure adequate choice and flexibility) and the recommended allowance for SuperPort and Parkside SRFI of 65ha from the ELNS Addendum Report."